elastic/kibana/x-pack/plugins/alerting/README.md

 **Alert Instance**: The instance(s) created from an alert type execution.

+A Kibana alert detects a condition and fires one or more actions when that condition occurs.
+Alerts work by going through the followings steps:

+1. Run a periodic check to detect a condition (the check is provided by an Alert Type)
+2. Convert that condition into one or more stateful Alert Instances
+3. Map Alert Instances to pre-defined Actions, using templating
+4. Execute the Actions

 ## Usage

 1. Develop and register an alert type (see alert types -> example).